Buckling: Rail tracks

 The Federal Railroad Administration issued a Safety Advisory on July 11, 2012 alerting railroad operators to inspect tracks for "buckling-prone conditions."
 The Advisory included a brief summary of four derailments that had occurred between June 23 to July 4 that appeared to be "heat related incidents."

 Pipes and pressure vessels

-Pipes and pressure vessels subject to external overpressure, caused for example by steam cooling within the pipe and condensing into water with subsequent massive pressure drop, risk buckling due to compressive hoop stresses.
+Pipes and pressure vessels subject to external overpressure and implosion, caused for example by steam cooling within the pipe and condensing into water with subsequent massive pressure drop, risk buckling due to compressive hoop stresses.
 Design rules for calculation of the required wall thickness or reinforcement rings are given in various piping and pressure vessel codes.

 Buckling is a major failure mode in submarine and submersible hulls.

 Super- and hypersonic aerospace vehicles

 Aerothermal heating can lead to buckling of surface panels on super- and hypersonic aerospace vehicles such as high-speed aircraft, rockets and reentry vehicles.
 If buckling is caused by aerothermal loads, the situation can be further complicated by enhanced heat transfer in areas where the structure deforms towards the flow-field.